anhldbk/swarm/README.md

 If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

 #### 7. History
+**v1.0.0**
+- Released in 13/08/2018
+- Simplified APIs
+- Used a better mechanism for scheduling crons.
+This mechanism effectively stimulates hatching users gradually

 **v0.1.2**
 - Released in 27/06/2018